Tech-at-DU/Magic-8Ball-Swift4/P2-New-Project/content.md

 > [info]
 The first time you run your app, you may see a dialog that asks for your password: ![Debug Permission](assets/debug_dialog.png)
 >
 Enter and click `Continue`.
-This permission is necessary to run your app using the _debugger_ (more on this later.)
+This permission is necessary to run your app using the _debugger_ (more on this later).

 If all goes well, you'll see a simulator with your app launch: